 The night before my viva, my nervousness was extreme.
 Before sleeping, I imagined that I was on a roller coaster, and it started sliding and moving faster and faster.
 I grabbed the safety bar, but then decided to release it.
 I raised both my arms up and surrendered to the ups and downs of the roller coaster… I think, at that point, I decided to let it go.
 I had done all the preparation that I could do.

-During the viva, my examiners’ questions were mostly specific rather than general, but I knew how to respond to all of them.
+During the viva, my examiners’ questions were mostly specific rather than general.
 I felt as if they were giving me a chance to explain more fully what I had done and what I already knew.
 I felt as if they were encouraging me to be comfortable and relaxed and tell more.
 They never asked me anything impossible.
-Fortunately, the internet connection was stable.
 Overall, I had a very, very positive experience of a PhD viva.
 My supervisor joined the viva after the examiners’ decision, and I was happy to see that my thesis was received very positively by the examiners, and they called me “Dr Kondo”!

 After passing my viva, I made phone calls to my parents.
 They cried.